 Watch the 4worlds demo footage here and the hilariously ironic commercial here.
 For more detail on the game's development, see this three-part video series by YouTuber miiyouandmii2, as well as and Sonic Retro's comprehensive guide which includes information on characters, stories, scripts, and artwork.

 In 2020, a few fans began Project SXU: an attempt to remake what was seen of X-Treme in the Unity game engine to finally made playable the Sonic game that never was.
 The first demo released August 2020, recreating two of the levels seen in the trailer.
 Additional information on this project can be found here.

 As a sidenote, this game was at one point meant as a tie-in for a proposed live-action film called Sonic the Hedgehog: Wonders of the World.
 The plot of the movie would have involved Sonic and Robotnik escaping from Sonic X-treme into the real world.
-Additionally, Adventures of Sonic the Hedgehog's Christmas Episode was originally meant to be titled "An X-Tremely Sonic Christmas" in order to promote the new game as well, with it being renamed "Sonic Christmas Blast" after the game's cancellation.
+In addition, there was also a Christmas Episode based off the animated show Adventures of Sonic the Hedgehog titled "An X-Tremely Sonic Christmas" in development to promote the new game as well.
+However, instead of being scrapped like the proposed live-action film, the Christmas episode was simply renamed "Sonic Christmas Blast" after the game's cancellation.